Supporting Chinese lawyers to advocate the rule of law in China

 Case Summary

+Ni Yulan was born in 1961 and began practicing law in 1986.
+Ms. Ni increasingly drew the attention of the government after she became involved housing-rights activism in 2002, as Beijing prepared for the Olympic Games.
 After Beijing won the bid to host the 2008 Olympic Games, the city underwent extensive development that included the eviction of hundreds of thousands of residents and their relocation to peripheral suburbs.
-Ni took on many cases for dispossessed tenants.
-On April 27, 2002, the police took Ni into custody for filming the forced demolition of a client’s home.
-Ni was detained for 75 days, and so badly beaten that she has never recovered the ability to walk without a cane or crutches.
+Ms. Ni took on many cases for dispossessed tenants.
+On April 27, 2002, the police took Ms. Ni into custody for filming the forced demolition of a client’s home.
+Ms. Ni was detained for 75 days, and beaten so badly that she never recovered the ability to walk without a cane or crutches.

-Upon her release, on Sept.
-27, 2002, Ni petitioned the Beijing National People’s Congress Standing Committee for redress for the unlawful beatings.
+Upon her release on September 27, 2002, Ms. Ni petitioned the Beijing National People’s Congress Standing Committee for redress for the unlawful beatings.
 Instead, she was again arrested and charged with “obstructing public duty.”
 Her criminal conviction on this charge resulted in a one-year prison sentence and the permanent revocation of her professional lawyer’s license.

-After her release, Ni was subjected to continuing harassment by the police.
-In August of 2004, when she and housing activist Ye Guozhu filed an application to hold a tenant-rights demonstration, they were detained by police.
-On Nov.15, 2005, police warned her not to leave her home during President Bush’s visit to China.
+After her release, Ms. Ni was subjected to continuing harassment by the police.
+In August of 2004, when she and housing activist Ye Guozhu filed an application to hold a tenant-rights demonstration, the two activists were detained by police.
+On November 15, 2005, police warned Ms. Ni not to leave her home during President Bush’s visit to China.
 Two days later, she was attacked while walking in a nearby park; when she reported the attack to police, she was once again arrested.
 In March 2007, she was placed under house arrest for the duration of the National People’s Congress.

-On April 15, 2008, a police-directed demolition crew knocked down a wall surrounding Ni’s home.
-She was hit in the head with a brick and dragged away; then she was arrested for filing a “false report” about the previous assault and she and her husband were both detained.
-Her husband was released after several days, but Ni was formally charged and convicted of “obstructing public duty,” this time receiving a sentence of two years.
+On April 15, 2008, a police-directed demolition crew knocked down a wall surrounding Ms. Ni’s home.
+She was hit in the head with a brick, dragged away and arrested for filing a “false report” about the previous assault.
+Her husband was also arrested and detained at the same time.
+Her husband was released after several days, but Ms. Ni was formally charged and convicted of “obstructing public duty,” this time receiving a sentence of two years.
 Her home was completely demolished in November of 2008.
 For a year of her sentence, she was denied the use of crutches and forced to crawl around the prison facility.

-Ni was released in April of 2010.
-The following summer, fellow activists helped Ni and her husband move into the Yuxingong Guesthouse.
+Ms. Ni was released in April of 2010.
+The following summer, fellow activists helped Ms. Ni and her husband, homeless after the demolition of their house, move into the Yuxingong Guesthouse.
 During December of 2010 and January of 2011, their electricity, water, phone, and internet service were repeatedly cut off as police pressured them to leave.

-In April 2011, Ni and her husband were seized by police in the middle of the night.
-After a December 2011 trial, she was convicted in April 2012 of “picking quarrels and provoking troubles” and “fraud,” leading to a prison sentence of two years and eight months, as well as a 1,000-yuan fine.
-Ni’s husband, Dong Jiqin, was also sentenced to two years in prison for “picking quarrels and provoking troubles.”
-Ni filed an appeal and in July of 2012, an appellate court overturned her fraud conviction, but upheld her other conviction for “picking quarrels and provoking troubles.”
+In April 2011, Ms. Ni and her husband were seized by police in the middle of the night.
+After a December 2011 trial, she was convicted in April 2012 of “picking quarrels and provoking troubles” and “fraud,” leading to a prison sentence of two years and eight months, as well as a 1,000 yuan fine.
+Ms. Ni’s husband, Dong Jiqin, was also sentenced to two years in prison for “picking quarrels and provoking troubles.”
+Ms. Ni filed an appeal and in July of 2012 and an appellate court overturned her fraud conviction, but upheld the conviction for “picking quarrels and provoking troubles.”
 The court reduced her two-year and eight-month prison term by two months.
-The court also upheld the conviction and sentence of Ni’s husband.
-Both are now in prison.
+The court also upheld the conviction and sentence of Ms. Ni’s husband.

 Other Resources